JBenAnderson/fictional-parakeet/README.md

 # fictional-parakeet
-Learn Swagger and create a "Hello World" application using Swagger and Express
+Learn Swagger and create a "Hello World" application